 The Customer is Always Right, right?
-3 Tips to help Your Organization Be Right, too.
+3 Tips to help You Be Right, Too.

 We’ve all heard the phrase “the customer is always right.”
 This statement is frequently argued, especially when a heated customer is treating an employee poorly.
 But, one thing is for sure, the customer is always right about how they feel.

-This point crystallized for me as I attended Forrester’s Customer Experience Forum in New York City last month.
+This point crystallized for me as I attended Forrester’s Customer Experience Forum in New York City.
 To bring it home for you too, I thought I’d share three key takeaways that I gathered in the Big Apple.

 1. You Can’t Manage What You Don’t Measure